My way of learning Spanish

 Films

-Up until a few months ago, Netflix was as strange to me as to a dinosaur.
+Up until I started learning Spanish, Netflix was as strange to me as to a dinosaur.
 I didn’t feel the need to do those marathons that so many people enjoy on a lazy day.
 I subscribed solely to watch Spanish series and movies and to get access to real-life language.

 Use your friends shamelessly

 If you have friends whose mother tongue you are learning, use them in any way you can, but of course only to the extent they agree to.
 Don’t stalk them, that won’t help your cause – advises a professional stalker.
-Even those occasional few words in a chat can make a difference for your brain will accept them as your new reality and this one-time strange language will feel less and less foreign in no time.
+Even those occasional few words in a chat can make a difference, because your brain will accept them as your new reality, and the one-time strange language will feel less and less foreign in no time.

 After a while, even those who were initially reluctant to make the effort and help with the practice might suddenly switch to their mother tongue seamlessly.
 They realise that they no longer have to wait patiently for you to try to decipher their words and then listen to an answer that would only make the parents of a one-year-old child proud.